Keith Law (comedian)

-Keith Law self-describes as an actor, director, and musician, best known for some success as an actor in Just for Laughs, a BBC1/Paramount Comedy a 2008 BBC NI hidden camera show produced by Wild Rover Productions.
+Keith Law is a British actor, director, and musician from Northern Ireland, best known for some success as an actor in Just for Laughs, a BBC1/Paramount Comedy a 2003 BBC NI hidden camera show produced by Wild Rover Productions.
 He also served as a director for Just for Laughs.

 On Just for Laughs, Law plays a variety of "set-up" positions in order to coax passers-by to participate in the scene.
 He often acts as a bespectacled policeman or traffic warden.

 Previous work

 Previously, Law was a musician and composer in the Irish band Devlin Law.
 The band released two singles: “River Of Love” and “Count on Me.”
 Keith later joined the Supreme Pontiffs who were the studio band on the PK Tonight show in 1995, presented by Patrick Kielty, where they were known for their slapstick approach and trademark costumes.
 The Supreme Pontiffs were also the Band for 3 series of The Lyrics Board on the Irish National Broadcaster RTÉ, fronted by Linda Martin.